chggr/scripts-config/README.md

 ## ranger
 Contains configuration for ranger, the text based file manager.

+## tmux
+Contains configuration for the terminal multiplexer, tmux.

 ## vim
 Contains configuration for the vim text editor.